samkasbawala/wincap/README.md

 # Win Cap
 A simple library that can capture an image from a window, Designed to be used with OpenCV so that a steady stream of capture material can be fed.
-Useful if you are trying to use template matching
+Useful if you are trying to use template matching.
+**THIS PROJECT IS ONLY FOR WINDOWS**

 ## Usage
 ```python